StoreConnect/storeconnect-ontologies-api/README.md

 ### Relations

-Two kinds of relations are defined between these core classes: plain arrows denote relations of tyoe extension, and dotted arrows denote relations of type constraints.
+Two kinds of relations are defined between these core classes: plain arrows denote relations of type extension, and dotted arrows denote relations of type constraints.

 The idea behind the notion of extension is to allow refining a concept.
 For example, the class __Sensor__ is extended by __Beacon_sensor__, __Apisense_sensor__, and __Camera_sensor__.
 The idea is to capture in the class __Sensor__ the characteristics that are common to all sensors, and to provide a subconcept for each kind of different sensors.
 By the same way, the three core classes __Sensor__, __Sensor_base__, and __Sensor__extra__, extend __Independent_entity__ that is a root, application-independent class, for all ontologies.

+Relations of type constraint denote dependencies other than the notion of subconcept.
+For example, __Sensor_base__ is related to __Sensor__.
+This relation denotes the idea that every sensor _has_ some basic characteristics whose root class is __Sensor_base__.
+This class is itself refined into the three subconcepts __Timestamp_base__, __Location_base__, and __Accurary_base__.

 ### Data representation